Catherine Connoly

 So

-all of these issues need to be teased out in an open way so that people understand
+all of these issues need to be teased out in an open way so that people understand.

-and the vacuum that has been left by successive governments
+And the vacuum that has been left by successive governments

 have allowed a narrative to emerge that does not reflect the reality on the ground.